Security guard: United States

-Oregon – Department of Public Safety, Standards and Training
+Oregon – Security officers in Oregon must be licensed as either an unarmed, armed, or event security professional by the Department of Public Safety, Standards and Training to be employed for the purpose of providing security services.
+Unarmed and event professionals must be at least 18 years of age or older and armed professionals must be 21 years of age or older.
+All security professionals are required to complete classroom instruction and armed professionals also need to complete a basic marksmanship course.
+Supervisors and managers have an additional certification that is completed by additional classroom training.
+Loss prevention officers are required to have an unarmed or armed certification.

 Pennsylvania – No licensing requirements to be an unarmed security guard.
 However, anyone who carried a firearm or other "lethal weapon" in the course and scope of their employment must be trained as a "Certified Agent" and successfully complete a 40-hour training course (including shooting range time) in order to be certified to carry weapons while on duty under the Lethal Weapons Training Act (commonly referred to as Act 235 certification).
 Certification involves completing a medical physical exam, a psychological examination, classroom training and qualifying on a pistol range, with firing of 50 rounds of ammo larger than a .380acp.
 Agents are also required to qualify on a shotgun.
 The certification is good for five years at which time an eight-hour refresher course must be taken or the certification is revoked.

 South Carolina – All Security Officers have the same authority and power of arrest as Sheriff's Deputies, while on the property they are paid to protect, and according to Attorney General Alan Wilson, are considered Law Enforcement for the purpose of making arrests and swearing out a warrant before the magistrate.
 Private Officers may respond to calls for service, make arrests and use blue lights and traffic radar.
 They may also be specially authorized by the State Law Enforcement Division (SLED) to issue Uniform Traffic Tickets to violators.
 Security Officers are licensed or registered (as appropriate) by SLED for one year at a time.
 Training for unarmed officers is 8 hours, an additional 8 hours is required for a security weapons permit or a concealed security weapons permit.
 Additional hours are required to be documented for officers issuing public or private tickets as well as officers who will be using batons, pepper spray or tasers.

 St. Louis, Missouri – Security officers are required to be licensed by the St. Louis County Police Department or St. Louis Police Department.
 St. Louis County security officer training is a two-day class and yearly renewal class.
 Armed officers must shoot bi-annually to keep their armed status.
 County license is called a Metropolitan License, meaning it is good for St. Louis City and County.
 The St. Louis City web site has all the information regarding licensing requirements, as they are the same in the city and county.